baponkar/Mouse_Controlling_With_Eye/README.md

 * This Python Script helps to move a mouse cursor by using eye.
 * This script just move the cursor not to click by eye blink.
 * You can help me to add that feature.
+* To access the feature you must have a webcam in your computer.

 * The following Python library Modules required [openCV](https://pypi.org/project/opencv-python/) and [pyautogui](https://pypi.org/project/PyAutoGUI/) :
 * You can download those by this pip commands.